 - REI Expert Advice: How to Train for Mountaineering

 I want a personalized fitness plan from an expert

 - Uphill Athlete – Mark Postle is the Lead Guide at Jackson Hole Mountain Guides.
 When he is not guiding people up mountains, he is helping people get physically ready to climb mountains.
 This is the real deal

 - Mountain Fitness Research – The mission of Mountain Fitness Research is to explore, educate, equip and engage mountain athletes in their individual fitness potential.
 They do this through a personal on-line assessment and data driven training plan.

 IMPORTANT!
 Due to our new Covid-19 protocols clients will need to provide their own sleeping bags.
 OR you can rent one from us for $5 per day.

 Objective Dependent – Salewa footwear is available at Jackson Hole Mountain Guides for rent.
 JHMG also carries a selection of Five Ten Rock shoes for rent.

-- Sticky Rubber Approach Shoes: required for all mid-summer climbs. – Guide Pick: Scarpa Crux or Scarpa Mescalito (Available for rent)
+- Sticky Rubber Approach Shoes: required for all mid-summer climbs. (mid-July through Sept) – Guide Pick: Scarpa Crux or Scarpa Mescalito (Available for rent)

-- Mountain Boots: Trips before early July require a crampon compatible mountain boot – Guide Pick: Scarpa Zodiach Tech (Available for rent)
+- Mountain Boots: Trips before July 15, require a crampon compatible mountain boot – Guide Pick: Scarpa Zodiach Tech (Available for rent)